 Van Nguyen was born and raised in Saigon into a family deeply connected to the local community.
 With both sides of her family having served in the military during the resistance war and having been members in local government, Van has dedicated her life to serving Vietnam's development.
+This heritage instilled in her a profound sense of duty to public service and community empowerment that continues to guide her work today.

 As an established researcher, Van has contributed to multiple publications on digital infrastructure development and Vietnam's technological advancement.
 Her academic work examines the intersection of digital technology, education, and national development—focusing on how accessible knowledge can accelerate Vietnam's digital transformation goals.